drakmail/yandex-money-ruby/README.md

   #     Illegal param operation id
 ```

-If scope insufficient, expcetion will be raised:
+If scope is insufficient, expcetion will be raised:

 ```ruby
   api = YandexMoney::Api.new(CLIENT_ID, REDIRECT_URI, "account-info operation-history", TOKEN)